takahashi-yt/czf-in-mahlo/README.md

 `PiNumbersAxiom.agda`:
 It is shown that inaccessible sets of all transfinite orders are interpretable in MLTT with one Mahlo universe and the accessibility predicate.

+`Extensional.agda`:
+This file is a digression.
+Postulating function extensionality, we prove the propositional computation rule of the transfinite induction principles for transitive closures of iterative sets.
+None of the results given by this file is used in the other files of the present repository.